Archive for the ‘home remodeling’ Category

 • Fiber cement siding: Fiber cement siding, often called James Hardie siding or Hardie board, is made from a mix of cement, sand, and cellulose fibers.
 It’s both durable and low-maintenance, and it comes in a variety of styles.

-• Vinyl siding: Made from PVC resin, vinyl siding is affordable, low maintenance, and available in many colors and styles.
+• Vinyl siding: Made from PVC resin, vinyl siding is affordable, low-maintenance, and available in many colors and styles.
 Vinyl siding is very resistant to moisture, fading, and insect damage.

 • Wood clapboard or cedar shingles: Traditional wood siding options, such as clapboard (horizontal boards) or cedar shingles (also known as shakes) offer a natural and timeless look.
 While they require more maintenance than some other materials, proper installation and maintenance can provide excellent durability and aesthetic appeal.